Wake Technical Community College: Academics

 Wake Tech offers associate degrees, diplomas and certificates in 64 programs across 13 career fields.
 Its most popular degree programs are Cybersecurity, General Business Administration, Accounting & Finance, Computer Programming & Development and Graphic Design.
 The college has one of the largest Associate Degree Nursing programs in the region, and several of its Health Sciences programs use a competitive-entry system because of the large number of applicants for a limited number of seats.
 Wake Tech also trains the most first responders in North Carolina.

 Wake Tech has nearly 100 fully online degree, diploma and certificate programs, placing it among the top online colleges in the nation.
 The college also offers more than 850 non-degree courses for workforce training, skills building and personal enrichment.

 Athletics

 Wake Tech established an athletics program in 2008.
 The college has nine teams: men's baseball, women's softball, women's indoor volleyball, women's beach volleyball, men's and women's basketball, men's and women's soccer and esports.

+Wake Tech's mascot is an eagle named Talon, and its colors are navy blue and gold.
+The college is a member of Region 10 of the National Junior College Athletic Association (NJCAA).

 Wake Tech launched its competitive esports program in 2020 and won the Spring 2021 NJCAAE Overwatch Championship.
 Teams from the college later won the Fall 2022 Open Division Rocket League Championship and the Fall 2023 and Spring 2024 League of Legends Premier Series Championships.

-Wake Tech's mascot is an eagle named Talon, and its colors are navy blue and gold.
-The college is a member of Region X of the National Junior College Athletic Association.
+The Wake Tech baseball team won the NJCAA Region 10 Division II championship and earned a bid to the 2026 NJCAA College World Series.

+Beginning in 2026, the baseball, softball and men's and women's soccer teams play home games at Nomaco Park in Zebulon, North Carolina.